Introduction to Control-M SaaS

 • Videos: Provides a visual overview of various Control-M topics.

-Periodically, you will receive notifications that Helix Control-M needs to update with an expected downtime period.
+Periodically, you will receive notifications that Control-M SaaS needs to update with an expected downtime period.
 During this time, you might experience disconnections and some functionality might not be available.
-After the update is complete, Helix Control-M is automatically refreshed, which enables you to access the full updated functionality.
+After the update completes, Control-M SaaS is automatically refreshed, which enables you to access the full updated functionality.
 You do not need to perform any action during this time.